 Within the multilateral development cooperation framework, the Ministry of Finance of the Slovak Republic provides contributions to international institutions; it has also developed a system of statistical reporting of development cooperation in the Slovak Republic.
 More information is available here.

 From the 1990s to the beginning of the 2000s, Slovakia underwent a profound political and economic transformation: from a single-party state-socialist regime to a pluralist participatory democracy, and from a centrally-planned economy to an open-market economy.
 Extensive and profound reforms were needed to go through this transition, and increasing the effectiveness of public finance management was a key component of the process.

 Legislative, institutional and procedural changes had to be made across public administration.
 Central and local government relations and competences were rearranged through the process of fiscal decentralisation.
 Among other things, public finance transparency and accountability has improved, the accuracy and quality of public finance reporting has increased, and cash accounting has been complemented by an accrual-based approach.

+Special institutions, such as the State Treasury, and the Agency for Debt and Liquidity Management were set up.
+The strategic allocation of resources was strengthened through results-focused modernized budgeting.
 The Macroeconomic and Fiscal Forecasting Unit was established at the MF SR to prepare a realistic medium-term fiscal framework.
-The tax system was simplified, and tax collection has improved.
+Later, the Value for Money Department was established (UHP,) which looks for ways to spend taxpayers’ limited resources in the best possible manner in order to reach their goal.
+The tax system was simplified and tax collection has improved.
 The fight against tax evasion and avoidance has also been stepped up.
-Slovakia succeeded in rationalizing institutional structures, enhancing personnel skills, and streamlining procedures and decision-making mechanisms.
+Slovakia succeeded in enhancing personnel skills, and streamlining institutional structures, procedures and decision-making mechanisms.